minjielu/state-wise-electricity-demand-prediction/README.md

 And here is a demo video .

-And here is an interactive visualization panel on Heroku.
+And here is an [interactive visualization panel](https://murmuring-fjord-30196.herokuapp.com/) on Heroku.
+The web app pulls data from a MongoDB.
 It displays: 1. demands and predictions, 2.
 R2 score of last week to monitor prediction reliability, 3. peak demand change, 4. boxplots of tomorrow's and today's temperatures for reference.